nomad-coe/nomad/docs/oasis.md

 - The NOMAD images are pulled from our gitlab at MPCDF, the other services use images from a public registry (*dockerhub*).
 - The NOMAD images tag determines the image version or `stable`, `latest`, or specific development branches of NOMAD.
 - All container will be named `nomad_oasis_*`.
 These names can be used later to reference the container with the `docker` cmd.
 - The services are setup to restart `always`, you might want to change this to `no` while debugging errors to prevent indefinite restarts.
+- Make sure that the `PWD` environment variable is set.
+NORTH needs to create bind mounts that require absolute paths and we need to pass the current working directory to the configuration from the PWD variable (see hub service in the `docker-compose.yaml`).
+- The `hub` serves needs to run docker containers.
+We have to use the systems docker group as a group.
+You might need to replace `991` with your systems docker group id.
+- The `hub` and all containers it starts are connected to the `nomad_oasis_north_network` docker network.
+By default the docker [bridge network driver](https://docs.docker.com/network/) is used.
+NORTH tools (and their users) will have access to this network.

 #### nomad.yaml